eashan27/Travel-Company-SQL-Case-Study/README.md

 # Travel-Company-SQL-Case-Study
-DATA ANALYSIS FOR A TRAVEL BASED COMPANY <br>

 ## CASE STUDY QUESTIONS:
 1. Identify the number of users in each segment who booked flights in the month of April?